 No ticket needed, nothing, because they are included in your JR Pass and you don’t have to pay any extra.

-I spent 3 days exploring Tokyo whilst my JR Pass was still valid and made sure to only take JR Lines meaning I spent £0.00 on transport in Tokyo in 3 days.
+I spent 3 days exploring Tokyo whilst my JR Pass was still valid and made sure to only take JR Lines meaning I spent £0.00 on transport in Tokyo in 3 days which is a really good way of how to save money in Japan!

 To get around the cities of Kansai on public transport (on non-JR Lines or when you don’t have a valid JR Pass) like Osaka, Kyoto, Kobe, Nara and Hiroshima to name a few, you need a loadable card called an ICOCA Card.
 This costs 2000yen to start with, you can order it online for the same price and get it delivered to your home so you have it ready to go or purchase it in the stations.